binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

 .. note::

-   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide so as to gain a better understanding the various parts.
+   Before launching your first load balancer, we strongly recommend reading our :doc:`concepts <../general-concept/index>` guide to gain a better understanding of the parts.

 We also recommend setting the correct :doc:`security groups </networking/security-groups/index>` on the instances that should be members in the load balancer pool.